 General requirements of this research paper.

 Papers must have a title which states the topic of your essay.
 In order to maintain the focus on religious experience as the topic of this course your papers should be entitled "Religious Experience and Expression: . . . " with your topic or focus following the colon.
 So you must attempt to make some general conclusions about religious experience and/or expression.
-Papers must be typed on standard 81/2 x 11 paper (no folders please!).
-Papers will be kept by the professor.
+Papers must be appropriately formatted on a standard word processor such as MSWord.

 You must have a thesis, argument, and a conclusion.
 That is, a specific statement you want to make, an attempt to persuade your reader that your statement is correct, and a conclusion to your thought.
 This is mainly to help you to focus your thoughts.
 "Thesis" is defined by the Oxford English Dictionary as "a proposition laid down or stated, especially as a theme to be discussed or proved."